Building AI Agents with Flame and OpenAI/LangChain

 The Agent Implementation

-This example uses the OpenAI Python SDK to chat with DeepSeek:
+This example uses the OpenAI Agents SDK with a DeepSeek-compatible client:

 import os